jjsecond/full-stack-search/README.md

 To further optimize performance, I applied a limit of 5 results.
 This not only keeps the response neater on the frontend but also prevents MongoDB from retrieving more documents than necessary so should improve performance.

-On the frontend, there was logic to validate fields, but I didn’t have time to refactor this.
-Ideally, I would move this validation to middleware on the API.
-This would ensure proper request handling, with any errors logged for further inspection.

 #### Other Technologies and Solutions Considered

 I acknowledge that regex searches in MongoDB are not the most performant solution.
 In the future, I would consider integrating Elasticsearch or MongoDB Atlas with N-grams for improved efficiency.

-#### Possible Improvements
+#### Possible Performance Improvements

 An alternative, if sticking solely with MongoDB, would be to refine the search by first filtering by country, then city, before querying hotels.
-Indexing country and city names (or codes) on the hotel collection could significantly reduce the dataset size, improving overall query performance.

-Depends on the requirements though.
+Indexing country and city names (or codes) on the hotel collection could significantly reduce the dataset size, improving overall query performance - depends on the requirements though.

+On the frontend, there was logic to validate fields, but I didn’t have time to refactor this.
+Ideally, I would move this validation to middleware on the API.
+This would ensure proper request handling, with any errors logged for further inspection.

+Countries and Cities collection are unlikely to change once they are in so a  cache could improve performance here aswell.

+A cache on the _id for each document could also improve the hotel, country and city performance.

+#### Additions

+##### Api
+- routes
+- api versioning
+- linting and prettier

+##### Frontend
+- react router
+- semantic elements
+- prettier

+##### Further Improvements

+- api documentation like Swagger
+- testing
+- refactor more code for maintainability
+- caching
+- use aria labels for accessibility